labuladong/fucking-algorithm/common_knowledge/linuxProcess.md

-# What are Process, Thread, and File Descriptor in Linux?
+# What are Processes, Thread, and File Descriptor in Linux

 **Translator: [Seaworth](https://github.com/Seaworth)**